opensearch-project/documentation-website/_benchmark/commands/execute-test.md

 ### Errors

-The following options set how OpenSearch Benchmark handles errors when running tests.
+The following options set how OpenSearch Benchmark handles errors when running tests:

 - `--on-error`: Controls how OpenSearch Benchmark responds to errors.
 Default is `continue`.
   - `continue`: Continues to run the test despite the error.